Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Quadratic refinement of the minimum search

 Note that the vector of unknown parameters $a$ may be written as $a=(\Phi^t\Phi)^{-1}\Phi^t f$, and the pseudoinverse $(\Phi^t\Phi)^{-1}\Phi^t$ depends on the local geometry of the grid, but not on the values in $f$, that is, it is a constant matrix associated to the node $x_{k_j}$.

-\begin{remark} Although we expect the stencil $\{\xi_l\}_{1\le l \le M}$ to be unisolvent (i.e., that $M\ge 6$) and the matrix $A$ to be positive definite, it might happen that one or both of these conditions fail to hold (for example, a Delaunay triangulation is not necessarily acute).
-In this case, the simplest countermeasure is to take the node value outright, without applying the quadratic refinement.
-This leads to a decrease of accuracy only on an expectedly minor portion of the grid. \end{remark}
+\begin{remark} Although we expect the stencil $\{\xi_l\}_{1\le l \le M}$ to be unisolvent (i.e., that $M\ge 6$) and the matrix $A$ to be positive definite, it might happen that one or both of these conditions fail to hold.
+For example, as we have just noted, unisolvency may be lost at the boundary; in our case, this may also occur at internal nodes since the Delaunay triangulation produced by the library {\tt Triangle} \cite{TRI} and used in the numerical tests is not necessarily acute.
+In these cases, the simplest countermeasure is to take the node value outright, without applying the quadratic refinement.
+Strategies to further improve the accuracy of quadratic refinement with Dirichlet conditions are outside the scope of this paper and will possibly be the object of a future work. \end{remark}

 \begin{remark} While this technique proves useful in the time-dependent case (as we will show in the numerical examples), its application to the stationary equation is limited to the value iteration solver, which in some sense stems from a time-dependent formulation.
-On the contrary, it is not clear how this refinement could be introduced in a policy iteration setting. \end{remark}
+On the contrary, it is not clear how this refinement could be introduced in a policy iteration setting.
+In order to compare the various solvers for the static problem, we will not apply quadratic refinement to this case. \end{remark}